Agriculture: Celery Pest Management Guidelines

 (Tilt) 4 fl oz 24 14

-MODE OF ACTION GROUP NAME (NUMBER1): Demethylation inhibitor (3)
+MODE-OF-ACTION GROUP NAME (NUMBER1): Demethylation Inhibitors (SBI: Class I) (3)

 B. AZOXYSTROBIN